 Welcome to the parish of the Sacred Hearts of Jesus and Mary

-Bishop Declan has recorded the following Pastoral Message:
+Bishop Declan has recorded a message for Pentecost:

-I will celebrate a private Mass daily in the Church.
-In the bidding prayers I will pray for the parish and your intentions.
+I celebrate a private Mass daily in the Church and in the bidding prayers I pray for the parish and your intentions.

 All Masses for which intentions have been received will be celebrated on the dates as close to those originally agreed as possible, but I will not be able to guarantee the date.
 All Masses will however be celebrated.